SUBCHAPTER 03M – MORTGAGE LENDING

 04 NCAC 03M .0101 DEFINITIONS

-(3) "Act" means Article 19B of Chapter 53 of the North Carolina General Statutes, commonly known as the "North Carolina Secure and Fair Enforcement (S.A.F.E.)
+(1) "Act" means Article 19B of Chapter 53 of the North Carolina General Statutes, the "North Carolina Secure and Fair Enforcement (S.A.F.E.)
 Mortgage Licensing Act," or "NC SAFE Act."

-(5) "Call Report" means a report of condition on a company and its operations which includes financial and loan activity information.
+(3) "Call Report" means a report of condition on a company and its operations that includes financial and loan activity information.

-(10) "Material" when used in connection with facts or information provided to the Commissioner by a licensee or applicant, means facts or information that a reasonable person knows, or should know, would be likely to influence a decision to grant, suspend, condition, limit, renew, or revoke a license or to take other disciplinary action against a licensee or exempt person, including:
+(7) "Material facts" means information provided to the Commissioner by a licensee or applicant, regarding the person's identity, contact information, or business operations that a reasonable person knows, or should know, would influence a decision to grant, suspend, condition, limit, renew, or revoke a license or to take other disciplinary action against a licensee or exempt person, including:

 (a) notice of a pending administrative action involving the licensee or applicant for licensure by any state or federal authority to which the licensee is subject;